kevmcdonk/panoramic-plankton-c19c5/content/pages/2023/02/Chatting-is-hard-but-so-so-worth-it.md

 ---
-title: 'Chatting is hard but so so worth it'
+title: Chatting is hard but so so worth it
 slug: /2023/02/05/Chatting-is-hard-but-so-so-worth-it
 date: '2023-02-05'
-thumb_img_alt: 'Friends in a silhouette'
+thumb_img_alt: Friends in a silhouette
 excerpt: >-
-  The new Microsoft Syntex Pay As You Go model is currently in public preview at no cost so this was a great time to set it up and try out the receipt model to process a few receipts that have sat around since the summer holidays.
+  Back in 2020, I wrote a post titled "You know what, it's damn hard chatting to random people" encouraging people to chat more to others when they visit user groups and conferences.
+I was reworking my blog and came back to this post.
+  It's now two years since Viva was released and that has truly changed my career.
+How?
+Through the people I chatted to.
 hide_header: false
 seo:
-  title: 'Chatting is hard but so so worth it'
+  title: Chatting is hard but so so worth it
+  description: >-
-  description: 'The new Microsoft Syntex Pay As You Go model is currently in public preview at no cost so this was a great time to set it up and try out the receipt model to process a few receipts that have sat around since the summer holidays.'
+    The new Microsoft Syntex Pay As You Go model is currently in public preview at no cost so this was a great time to set it up and try out the receipt model to process a few receipts that have sat around since the summer holidays.
   robots: []
   extra: []
 layout: PostLayout
-subtitle: 'Trying out the Syntex PAYG model in public preview'
+subtitle: Trying out the Syntex PAYG model in public preview
 featuredImage:
   type: ImageBlock
   url: /images/2023/Receipt.jpg